illinois-impact/ece408_project/README.md

 ## Optimizations

 New from Spring 2019, we are going to suggest a set of possible optimizations for you to attempt.
-Each of these is considered to be "one optimization" or "half optimization" for the purpose of grading.

 * Unroll + shared-memory Matrix multiply
 * Shared Memory convolution
 * Kernel fusion for unrolling and matrix-multiplication
 * Weight matrix (kernel values) in constant memory
-* Tuning with restrict (*)
+* Tuning with restrict and loop unrolling (considered as one optimization only if you do both)
-* Loop unrolling (*)
 * An advanced matrix multiplication algorithm (register-tiled, for example)
-* Sweeping various parameters to find best values (block sizes, amount of thread coarsening) (*)
+* Sweeping various parameters to find best values (block sizes, amount of thread coarsening)
 * Exploiting parallelism in input images, input channels, and output channels.
-* Multiple kernel implementations for different layer sizes (*)
+* Multiple kernel implementations for different layer sizes

-Optimizations with (*) sign are considered as "half optimizations".
-You need to implement two half optimizations to get the same effect as other optimizations.
-For example, tuning with restrict and loop unrolling combined is considered the same as shared memory convolution for grading purpose.
-You'll need to implement 6 full optimizations in total.
+* Input channel reduction: tree
+* Input channel reduction: atomics
+* ...

 Other optimizations that do not fit in here may also be considered as optimizations.
 If in doubt, contact the course staff.